-Before each game, a practice time of 5 minutes is granted to each team.
+Prior to the games, a practice time of 5 minutes is granted to each team.

 A minimum of 6 ends must be played in all playoff games.

 The tournament is played according to the rules of the World Curling Federation (WCF).
-If necessary a ruling decision will be taken by the supervisor of the games.
+If necessary, a ruling decision will be taken by the supervisor of the games.